 The Supervisory Board of TLG IMMOBILIEN AG

-The Supervisory Board of the company currently consists of six members (details here).
+The Supervisory Board of the company currently consists of three members (details here).
 It monitors and advises the Management Board and works closely with the Management Board to further the interests of the company.
 It is involved in all decisions of fundamental importance.
 None of the current members of the Supervisory Board has occupied a position on the Management Board within the company in the past.
 Additionally, there were no consultants or other service or labour contracts between members of the Supervisory Board and the company in the reporting year.

 Its rights and duties are determined by the statutory provisions, the Articles of Association, the rules of procedure for the Supervisory Board and the rules of procedure for the Management Board.
 It appoints and dismisses the members of the Management Board and, together with the Management Board, ensures long-term succession planning.

 It works both in plenary sessions and in committees.
 The committees work to improve the efficiency of the Supervisory Board’s activities.
 The chairpersons of the committees regularly report to the Supervisory Board on the work of their committees.
 In line with its rules of procedure, the Supervisory Board must convene at least twice every six months.
 Otherwise, it convenes whenever the interests of the company require it.